deutzlukas-hub/worm-rod-engine/README.md

 ## Running Tests

-To ensure everything is working correctly, run the tests with
+To ensure everything is working correctly, run all unit-tests with
 ```
 python tests/run_tests.py
 ```
-This commond excutes all tests defined in the `tests` directory.